Merkoba/Hue/configuration.md

 "max_same_post_diff"
 >Maximum messages within a post.
 After this a new post is displayed.

-"typing_delay"
->Send a typing emit if at least this ms passed after the last typing emit.

-"max_typing_inactivity"
->After the last typing signal has being received, it will stop showing the typing status after this amount of time.

 "media_changed_crop_limit"
 >How many items are stored in images_changed and tv_changed.